 Why: Each of the 45 newly- restyled rooms in this waterfront hotel provide inspiring views of the Delaware River and the lush canopy of trees that dominate its banks.
 Historic Lambertville’s leafy streets are brimming with antique shops, restaurants and galleries.
 The Delaware-Raritan Canal towpath offers scenic vistas and serenity for runners, cyclers and walkers.
 Rafting is another popular diversion in these parts, and gives you a great perspective to marvel at all this beauty.
 The Inn’s Station Restaurant is situated in a restored 19th-century train station.
 The etched glass and polished oak are the perfect backdrop for the regionally-inspired cuisine.
 If you never got over your childhood obsession with Thomas the Tank Engine, stroll across the river to New Hope, PA.
 Here you will find the old-fashioned New Hope and Ivyland Railroad.
 On October weekends, the Fall Foliage Trains are running, offering a two-and-a-half hour, 35-mile opportunity to contemplate the beautiful Bucks County fall colors.

-The rate: The Sunday Getaway includes accommodation, in-room continental breakfast and a $50 voucher for dinner at the restaurant, starting at $175 per couple.
+The rate: The Sunday Getaway includes accommodations, in-room continental breakfast and a $50 voucher for dinner at the restaurant, starting at $175 per couple.

 How to get there: Trans-Bridge Bus Lines from Port Authority to Lambertville in two hours.

 Why: The rolling Litchfield Hills rural character remains well preserved, despite its proximity to NYC.
-In this bucolic setting sits the splurge-worthy Mayflower Inn, where you will be provided with every imaginable comfort.
+In this bucolic setting sits the splurge-worthy Mayflower Grace, where you will be provided with every imaginable comfort.
 The tree-lined grounds are breathtaking, and offer the perfect setting to gently meditate the changing leaves.
-If you crave more of Mother Earth’s scenery, the vast Steep Rock Nature Preserve is nearby, providing glimpses of gorgeous blazes of color.
+If you crave more of Mother Earth’s scenery, go for an hour horseback ride ($40) with Lee’s Riding Stable or visit the nearby vast Steep Rock Nature Preserve, providing glimpses of gorgeous blazes of color.
 30 luxury-laden rooms, a top-notch Spa and gourmet dining round out the picture.

 The rate: From Sunday-Thursday, the Mid-week offer includes accommodation, a mouth-watering breakfast and a potentially life altering 60-minute massage for both of you, for $750 per night, per couple.